PHAT-NGUYENFI/Ecommerce-by-utilizing-SQL-and-Power-BI/README.md

 - **Average Order Value (AOV)**: the average amount of one order in the certain period of time.
 It is calculated by dividing the total number of sales revenue to total number of orders in a period of time.
 - **Customer lifetime value (CLV)**: It is the total worth to a business of a customer over the whole period of time.
 This is how it is calculated: AOV * (average number of orders of one customer makes in a period of time).
 CLV is not only a measurement of purchase-by-purchase basis, but also how valuable a customer is to the company.
 ## 4. How to conduct the EDA to assess the KPIs
+SQL and Power BI are mainly utilized in this project.
+Data will be retrieved from the dataset then visualized through Power BI (**The result of this project can be found in the
+-